 As a Dish Cleaner

 Use them for doing your dishes.
 Simply use the liquid concentrate you made above as liquid laundry detergent and add to a squirt bottle for dish cleaning.
 About one tablespoon should be enough for a sink of dishes.

 Clean your countertops, sinks, and toilet bowls using the liquid soap detergent above.
 Add it to a spray bottle, then spray the area you’re cleaning.
 Let it sit for a few minutes, then wipe away with a clean rag or paper towel.

 To wash your produce, add one tablespoon of soap nut concentrate to a bowl of water.
 Dunk fruit and veggies in it, scrubbing off any dirt or residue, then rinse thoroughly.

 Yes, soap nuts can be used on your body and are great from removing residue from your hair.
 Simply massage a small amount of your soap nut concentrate into your scalp and hair and let it sit for five minutes before rinsing.

 You can buy them at some health food stores, or order online through herb shops or sites like Amazon.
 Make sure to order a batch that comes with muslin bags so you can use them directly in the laundry.

-Read This Next: 6 Natural DIY Laundry Products Every Home Needs
+Get more healthy home tips and tricks with these 6 Natural DIY Laundry Products Every Home Needs.

 Ann Marie Gianni is a skincare line that lets you have beautiful,